dsehnal/LiteMol/README.md

 ========

 This repository provides the source code for the LiteMol molecular visualizer.
 Several examples of usage are also provided.
-It is recommended to use [TypeScript](http://www.typescriptlang.org/) for building apps based on LiteMol (or any other non-trivial JavaScript app for that matter), because you will get code completion and type checking.
+It is recommended to use [TypeScript](https://www.typescriptlang.org/) for building apps based on LiteMol (or any other non-trivial JavaScript app for that matter), because you will get code completion and type checking.

-If you are interested in using LiteMol for simple visualization and do not need any special functionality, we suggest that you use the [PDB Component Library](http://www.ebi.ac.uk/pdbe/pdb-component-library/doc.html#a_LiteMol).
+If you are interested in using LiteMol for simple visualization and do not need any special functionality, we suggest that you use the [PDB Component Library](https://www.ebi.ac.uk/pdbe/pdb-component-library/doc.html#a_LiteMol).

-For feature overview and usage of the app please refer to our [wiki](http://webchem.ncbr.muni.cz/Wiki/LiteMol:UserManual).
+For feature overview and usage of the app please refer to our [wiki](https://webchem.ncbr.muni.cz/Wiki/LiteMol:UserManual).

 Project Structure Overview
 ========

 The code is structured into several parts:

-  - `LiteMol.Core` - parsing, basic data representation
+  - `Core` - parsing, basic data representation
-  - `LiteMol.Visualization` - wrapper around WebGL + geometry
+  - `Visualization` - wrapper around WebGL + geometry
-  - `LiteMol.Bootstrap` - higher level wrapper around Core and Visualization
+  - `Bootstrap` - higher level wrapper around Core and Visualization
-  - `LiteMol.Plugin` - React based UI
+  - `Plugin` - React based UI
-  - `LiteMol.Viewer` - Host for plugin + example usage of the plugin
+  - `Viewer` - Host for plugin + example usage of the plugin

 Examples
 --------

 Examples are located in the folder `LiteMol.Viewer/Examples`.

-  - `Commands` ([view live](http://webchemdev.ncbr.muni.cz/Litemol/Examples/Commands)) - Shows how to control the plugin programmatically, how to consume plugin interactions, focus on certain elements in a molecule, etc.
+  - `Commands` ([view live](https://webchemdev.ncbr.muni.cz/LiteMol/Examples/Commands)) - Shows how to control the plugin programmatically, how to consume plugin interactions, focus on certain elements in a molecule, etc.
-  - `CustomControls` ([view live](http://webchemdev.ncbr.muni.cz/Litemol/Examples/CustomControls)) - Shows how to construct a custom control scheme for the plugin.
+  - `CustomControls` ([view live](https://webchemdev.ncbr.muni.cz/LiteMol/Examples/CustomControls)) - Shows how to construct a custom control scheme for the plugin.
-  - `CustomDensity` ([view live](http://webchemdev.ncbr.muni.cz/Litemol/Examples/CustomDensity)) - Shows how to download a PDB file, parse it, download density data and allow user interaction with them.
+  - `CustomDensity` ([view live](https://webchemdev.ncbr.muni.cz/LiteMol/Examples/CustomDensity)) - Shows how to download a PDB file, parse it, download density data and allow user interaction with them.
-  - `SplitSurface` ([view live](http://webchemdev.ncbr.muni.cz/Litemol/Examples/SplitSurface)) - Shows how to create two complementary selections and display a surface for each of them.
+  - `SplitSurface` ([view live](https://webchemdev.ncbr.muni.cz/LiteMol/Examples/SplitSurface)) - Shows how to create two complementary selections and display a surface for each of them.
-  - `BinaryCIFInspect` ([view live](http://webchemdev.ncbr.muni.cz/Litemol/Examples/BinaryCIFInspect)) - A simple app that enables a comparison of data inside CIF and BinaryCIF.
+  - `BinaryCIFInspect` ([view live](https://webchemdev.ncbr.muni.cz/LiteMol/Examples/BinaryCIFInspect)) - A simple app that enables a comparison of data inside CIF and BinaryCIF.
 Also shows how to use the LiteMol.Core code directly without including/instancing the plugin.

 Building
 ========